bbarcesaj125/imgdb/README.md

 For creating an IMDb custom search engine, you can refer to this [link](https://developers.google.com/custom-search/docs/tutorial/creatingcse).

-Once, you have set up the application properly, you can invoke it like so:
+Once you have set up the application properly, you can invoke it like so:

-    imgdb --mov "The Dark Knight" -d
+    imgdb --mov "The Dark Knight" -de

 The above command will display the following information in your terminal: